What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- DOM Manipulation: Access and update the structure and content of your HTML.
+- DOM Manipulation: Access and update structure and content of HTML

 Real-World Projects:

-- Todos Application – The ability to add, delete, and manage tasks within the application.
+- Todos Application: Add, delete, and manage tasks

-- Wikipedia Search App – Fetch data from Wikipedia API and display it using Fetch and JSON.
+- Wikipedia Search App: Fetch data from Wikipedia API and display using Fetch and JSON

-Why It’s Important: JavaScript is the backbone of all modern frontend development and will be required to build interactive applications.
+Why It's Important: JavaScript is the backbone of all modern frontend development, required to build interactive applications.

 Stage 6: Intermediate JavaScript & Async Programming